MemberFix Tech – Onboarding

 Every MemberFix team member has a unique work arrangement, salary, and payment schedule which are all completely transparent and visible to all other team members inside the Team tab of the MemberFix control center.

-- We pay most of our team members using Paypal.
-But we pay some team members using an alternative payment method such as Transferwise or Payoneer.
+- We pay most of our team members to their bank accounts using Wise.com.
+But we pay some team members using an alternative payment method such as Paypal or Payoneer.
 (Paypal in Ukraine, for example, cannot receive payments so we have to pay our Ukrainian team members another way)

-- IF a MemberFix tech works MORE than obligated amount of hours, he will be paid overtime at a rate of 125% of his prorated hourly rate.
+IF a MemberFix tech works MORE than the obligated amount of hours in a month, he will be paid overtime at his prorated hourly rate.

 Work schedule (scheduling, time off, vacation, etc.)